Haivision/srt-rfc/draft-sharabayko-srt.md

 (the other party becomes the Responder).

 The intent is to let the side with the greater cookie value become the Initiator (the other party becomes the Responder).
-However, with a special handling of the higher bit of the difference.

     <CODE BEGINS>
     enum ContestResult